 Exercise.
 While you won’t want to participate in running or certain high-impact sports during this time, targeted stretches can ease pain and increase flexibility and strength.
 You’ll likely want to practice your stretches a few times a day until the pain is relieved.

 Use orthotic inserts.
 Depending on the level of severity, your doctor may prescribe orthotic inserts or recommend commercial shoe inserts.
 Orthotic inserts can help align the foot and provide extra cushioning.
 A pad under the ball of the foot can ease pain as well.
+Shop for orthotic inserts.

 Manage your body weight.
 Excess weight can put extra pressure on the balls of your feet, and lowering your weight can help relieve this strain.
 Your doctor can recommend management based on your lifestyle and any other health complications.